friction2d/friction2d.github.io/_drafts/friction-096.md

 * Removed a lot of unused code
 * Upgraded from Qt 5.12.12 to Qt 5.15.13
   * Should fix several UI issues on Windows
+  * Might also introduce new issues
+* Downgraded to known good (for us) FFmpeg version
+* QtSvg and image formats is not needed anymore, we only need PNG (included in qtbase)

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.5...main). **[update url before release]**